MRD: Using Physically Based Differentiable Rendering to Probe Vision Models for 3D Scene Understanding: Introduction

 Applying PBDR allows one to synthesize new physical scene descriptions which, for example, cause matching model activations to a target scene but are physically different (i.e. are \textit{model metamers}; \cite{featherModelMetamersReveal2023,featherMetamersNeuralNetworks2019}).
 This objective has long been used in the study of human vision, first to support trichromatic color theory \cite{maxwellXVIIIExperimentsColourPerceived1857}, and then for more general image representations \cite{freemanMetamersVentralStream2011,wallisTestingModelsPeripheral2016, balasSummarystatisticRepresentationPeripheral2009,wallisImageContentMore2019}, because it allows the identification of perceptual invariants.
 Here, we combine PBDR with the metamerism objective to create metamers rendered differentiably (\textbf{MRD}).
 Rather than trying to infer what the model might understand by interpreting noisy pixel images (e.g. in existing synthesis-based explanation methods), the user can interpret vision neural networks by using model representations to reconstruct specific scene parameters, represented in the physical units of the generating scene.
 This also opens possibilities to fine-tune existing models on specific scene properties.

 To demonstrate the usefulness of PBDR as a tool for model interpretability, we evaluate the implicitly-learned 3D knowledge of vision models trained on 2D images.
 Vision models are assumed to learn about the underlying 3D structure of scenes, even by training only on 2D images.
 For example, models trained on 2D scenes can perform well on tasks such as novel view synthesis \cite{mildenhallNeRFRepresentingScenes2020}, depth estimation \cite{godard2017unsupervised}, and 3D object reconstruction \cite{groueix2018papier, wang2018pixel2mesh}.
-We demonstrate MRD in two example settings: first, we investigate the general problem of ``material appearance" by investigating the recovery of surface properties (bidirectional reflectance distribution function, BRDF).
+We demonstrate MRD in two example settings: first, we investigate the general problem of ``material appearance" by investigating the recovery of surface properties (bidirectional scattering distribution function, BSDF).
 Second, we examine the recovery of shape (geometry) in the \textit{Learned Perceptual Image Patch Similarity (LPIPS)} \cite{zhangUnreasonableEffectivenessDeep2018} metric and in \textit{ImageNet} trained networks such as \textit{ResNet-50} \cite{heDeepResidualLearning2015} and its shape-bias induced version \textit{ResNet-50 SIN} trained on a stylized version of \textit{ImageNet} \cite{geirhosIMAGENETTRAINEDCNNSARE2019}.
 We also present results for \textit{CLIP} \cite{radfordLearningTransferableVisual2021} as a common multi-model embedding backbone.

-Our specific contributions are (1) a new method to understand learned visual representations of neural networks by linking their activations to physical environmental properties and efficiently optimizing to find invariants, and (2) results evaluating contemporary vision models using this new method.
+Our specific contributions are (1) a new method to understand learned visual representations of neural networks by linking their activations to physical environmental properties and efficiently optimizing to find invariants, and (2) a proof-of-concept evaluation of contemporary vision models using this method.
+We stress the proof-of-concept framing: making physically based differentiable rendering converge against a deep-network objective is a substantial technical challenge, and our results map out where it succeeds and where it does not.
+Concretely, MRD reliably finds material metamers (which are often not the ground-truth material, revealing broad equivalence classes), whereas shape reconstructions often fail to satisfy our metamer criteria, with informative exceptions.
 Because it allows the decomposition of model activations into physical causes, we hope that this method will become an important tool for evaluating learned visual representations.

-\section{Related work}
+\subsection{Related work}